 - React to commonly experienced protocol-related situations.

-The course content will include the following content:
+The course content is to be confirmed but will tentatively include the following content:

 - Introduction to the Protocol at the United Nations